AVSOLA® is highly similar to Remicade® based on a totality of evidence, with no clinically meaningful differences in safety and efficacy.

 SELECT SECONDARY ENDPOINT RESULTS

 *Study in rheumatoid arthritis patients.
-For post week 22 summaries, only re-randomized subjects were included.1
+For post week 22 summaries, only re-randomized subjects were included.

 ACR20 = 20% improvement in American College of Rheumatology core set measurements; ACR50 = 50% improvement in American College of Rheumatology core set measurements; ACR70 = 70% improvement in American College of Rheumatology core set measurements; CI = confidence interval; DAS28-CRP = Disease Activity Score 28-joint count and C-reactive protein level; ITT = intent-to-treat; RD = response difference.

-AVSOLA® CLINICAL IMMUNOGENICITY AND SAFETY ARE HIGHLY SIMILAR TO REMICADE®1
+AVSOLA® CLINICAL IMMUNOGENICITY AND SAFETY ARE HIGHLY SIMILAR TO REMICADE®3,7

 Including patients who transitioned from Remicade®

-Neutralizing antidrug antibodies (ADAs) developed at a comparable rate
+Neutralizing antidrug antibodies (ADAs) developed at a comparable rate3

-Adverse events of interest (EOI) were comparable throughout the study
+Adverse events of interest (EOI) were comparable throughout the study3,7

-The mean serum concentration-time profiles were similar between treatments demonstrating pharmacokinetic (PK) similarity following multi-dose administration.
+The mean serum concentration-time profiles were similar between treatments demonstrating PK similarity following single-dose administration.4

 *As assessed principally by area under the serum concentration-time curve from time 0 extrapolated to infinity (AUCinf).